skip to main content

-A memorial will be unveiled at Stormont later to the victims of institutional abuse in Northern Ireland.
+A memorial has been unveiled at Stormont to the victims of institutional abuse in Northern Ireland.

 The plaque has been placed in the Great Hall of Parliament Buildings.